endaaman/tym/README.md

   end,
   ['<Shift>w'] = function()
     tym.notify('W has been pressed')
-    return false -- notification is shown but `W` is not inserted end,
+    -- notification is shown but `W` is not inserted end,
 })
 ```